Archive How to Reduce the Negative Impact of Social Media on Youth

 Table of contents:

 The internet is an amazing tool that has changed the way we live our lives, but it also has some not-so-great effects on our kids.
 Many of us are worried about how much time our kids spend online and what they’re doing when they’re there.
-As a parent or guardian, you can help your child navigate this new world and make sure their time online is positive and healthy.
-Here are my best tips for reducing the negative impact of social media on youth.
+As a parent or guardian, you probably want to know how to avoid the negative impact of social media on your child.

 Understand How Social Media Is Affecting Your Kid

+How can we solve the negative impact of social media?
 The first step in addressing social media’s negative impact on your child is to understand how it’s affecting them.
 If your child is using social media for the wrong reasons, you may need to take action.
 Here are some common signs that your child may be struggling with their use of social media:

 Social media can be addictive and cause withdrawal symptoms when your kid isn’t online.
 If a child spends a lot of time on their phone and becomes irritable when it’s not available, this could indicate that they’re addicted to social media.

 These platforms can also become an escape from other problems in life, such as schoolwork or family conflicts.
 When kids spend too much time online instead of dealing with real-life issues, this is often an indication that something isn’t right in their lives.
-It might mean that they need some kind of help—whether it be professional counselling services or just one-on-one time with you.
+It might mean that they need some kind of help—whether it be professional counseling services or just one-on-one time with you.

 If your child seems stressed out all the time—especially if they stay up late connecting with their friends on social media— something more serious might be going on underneath the surface (like depression).